 Yusei's rival and a Signer with the Wings of the Crimson Dragon.
 Two years before the series began, he stole Yusei's 1st D-Wheel and Stardust Dragon card, and relocated to Neo Domino City, becoming the 'King of Riding Duels'.
 Initially very arrogant and self-centered, caring little for others.
 However, after losing to Yusei in the Fortune Cup and meeting a special friend, he begins to realize where he went wrong and decides to take a different road than the one he took before.Being a Signer, Jack helps defeat the Dark Signers, including his special friend-turned-lover Carly, and former mentor Rex Godwin.In the W.R.G.P. arc, Jack lives in Neo Domino City with Yusei and Crow, with a spectacular inability to hold a job.
 He participates in the W.R.G.P. under Team 5D's as well, gaining a new power, Burning Soul, at the same time.
 After winning the tournament, he also goes onto Ark Cradle to fight Yliaster.At the end of the series, Jack attempts to defeat his rival Yusei, but fails.
 He leaves Neo Domino City, traveling around the world to become a true Dueling King.

 Attack!
 Attack!
-Attack!: He definitely isn't stupid, but his deck focuses on offense and packs several anti-defense strategies.
+Attack!: He definitely isn't stupid, but his deck focuses on offense and packs several anti-defense strategies—most prominently with his ace card, Red Daemon's Dragon.
 He also has a tendency to accuse defensive players of being cowards.

 Given that his deck is built around being nearly relentless in assault, it would probably be classified as the best defense is a good offense.
 The logic in it is that you can't really do anything to him if you have no cards to put up defense against his gigantic demons of terror.
 Then he steamrolls you in style while maintaining his flashy deck.